jkerai1/LogicApps2DiscordWebhook/MicrosoftServiceHealthAlerts/readme.md

 # The Idea

-Use a dummy Mailbox to send emails too (in my case I use a personal mailbox), use a mailbox rule to forward the emails to a folder, monitor the folder for new emails from o365mc@microsoft.com then fire off webhook
+Use a dummy Mailbox to send emails too (in my case I spun up a new personal Outlook mailbox with an email alias), use a mailbox rule to forward the emails to a folder, monitor the folder for new emails from o365mc@microsoft.com then fire off webhook

 From a tenant licensed with all the features you need navigate to https://admin.microsoft.com/adminportal/home#/servicehealth/:/shdpreferences